Vitzual/NeonSundownAssets/README.md

 - [Neon Sundown - Source Code](https://github.com/Vitzual/NeonSundown)

 # What is this repository?
-This is a repository containing all the .gravit assets for Neon Sundown.
+This is a repository containing all the .gvdesign assets for Neon Sundown.
 These files are listed under the [MIT license](https://github.com/Vitzual/Neon-Sundown-Assets/blob/main/LICENSE) and are free to use both within the original project (that being Neon Sundown) or other projects you're working on.

 This repository is not always up-to-date with the latest assets from Neon Sundown, so if there's something that's missing that you'd like access to, please let me know on the Neon Sundown discord server.